cdrummey216/whoami/whoami.md

 ### The Ideal of Balance

-Balance is an ideal because anything else would be untenable, unmanageable, or unproportional.
+Balance is an ideal because anything else would be untenable, unmanageable, or unproportional in time.
 Inequality is the source of imbalance.

-* How do I neutralize extremes, find balance in life and improve my position?
-Seek 1.618....
-* Consider two courses of action that are achieveable, definable, and respectful.
-Using the properties of the golden ratio, assign the larger/greater/self-interested/positive option as _a_ and the other option as _b_.
-Choose _a_ and orient yourself towards 1.618...
-* Methods of Expression ('making', computers, tools, art as examples of human creativity)
+This _is not_ that.

-# Part 4: How to be present and to act? (a: Self-expression.
-Living as art.
-Here is my self.)
+# Part 4: How to be present and to act?

 ## Overview & Purpose